It All Began With The Spice

 I will always fight for romance.

-Many of my women characters are scientists and engineers.
+Many of my women characters are scientists and fighters.
 Why?
-Because I'm a scientist (I'm a geologist by training and education), and I want to see more representation of women in STEM in fiction.
+Because I'm a scientist (I'm a geologist by training and education) and martial artist, and I want to see more representation of women in those roles in fiction.
 This is my small way of contributing to that.

-My stories often feature characters who are neurodivergent (even if not explicitly stated) as I am neurospicy and so are a lot of my friends and family.
+My stories often feature characters who are neurodivergent (even if not explicitly stated) as I have ADHD and so do a lot of my friends and family.
 I find it impossible to think in ways that aren't divergent, so I imagine that comes across in my books.

 Whatever suits my mood